Snrsunny143/Multiplication-Table-Generater-Python-Gui/README.md

 # Multiplication-Table-Generater-Python-Gui
 Watch a youtube video on this project.
-This is the link.
+This is the link https://youtu.be/-bDXSboNN3E